Sealah123/NGS-coverage-analysis/Analytical_Design.md

 * Generate a coverage file that displays the non-zero coverage for each position in the genome (base pairs with 0 coverage are excluded).
 * Count the total number of genomic positions with non-zero coverage.
 * Calculate the total number of reads by summing all the reads across genomic positions with the non-zero coverage.
-* Calculate the average read coverage per sequenced genomic position.
+* Calculate the average read coverage per read-covered genomic position.
    ```
    Formula: Coverage per sequenced position = Total_read_number / Total_postion_number
    ```
-* Calculate the total length of genomic postions with non-zero coverage (sequenced_genome_length) in base pairs (bp) by summing the lenght of genomic positions with the non-zero coverage.
+* Calculate the total length of combined genomic postions with non-zero coverage (sequenced_genome_length) in base pairs (bp) by summing the length of all genomic positions with the non-zero coverage.
 * Calculate the average read coverage per base pair on the sequenced genome.
    ```
    Formula: Coverage per base pair = Total_read_number / sequenced_genome_length